EMPLOYMENT &

 PROGRAM BENEFITS

-The Public Defender recognizes the value of supporting all dedicated team members and are proud to provide outstanding employee benefits.
+The Public Defender recognizes the value of supporting all dedicated team members and is proud to provide outstanding employee benefits.
 The program is dedicated to addressing employees’ diverse needs, offering comprehensive health coverage, retirement plans, and opportunities for professional growth in a supportive work environment.

 In 2023, a significant breakthrough occurred in the NH Legislature, enabling the NH Public Defender to enroll in the NH State Health Plan.
 This initiative has resulted in substantial cost savings for employees and improved coverage in all health areas, marking a significant victory for the NH Public Defender program.
 Please click the link below for more information.